← home

 Skip

 Next player loses their turn.
-Same color/rank to follow up; only counters with another skip if stacking is on.
+Follow up by matching color or rank; only counter with another skip when stacking is enabled.

 Reverse

 Flips the direction of play.
-In 2-player matches it acts like a skip.
+In 2-player matches it acts like a skip — you go again.

 Draw 2